loot/loot/docs/app/usage/main.rst

 Masterlist Update & Sorting
 ---------------------------

 The masterlist update process updates the active game's masterlist to the latest revision at the location given by the game's masterlist repository settings.
-If the latest revision contains errors, LOOT will roll back to the latest revision that works.

 By :ref:`default <update-masterlist>`, sorting first updates the masterlist.
 LOOT then calculates a load order for your plugins, using their internal data and any metadata they may have.
 If a cyclic interaction is detected (eg. A depends on B depends on A), then sorting will fail.